 There are a few other important considerations before making an annuity purchase.

 Consider the totality of all costs.
 Tom Ewanich, a Fidelity vice president and actuary, says this advice is important and often overlooked.
 “Rather than focusing on any single fee component, it’s prudent to look at all the associated costs together,” he says.
-“In some instances, one variable annuity may have a lower mortality and expense charge than another similar product, but additional administrative fees and more expensive investment options, making the entire package more costly.”
+“In some instances, one variable annuity may have a lower mortality and expense charge than another similar product but additional administrative fees and more expensive investment options, making the entire package more costly.”

 Buy from someone reputable.
-Whether you’re working through an advisor or directly through a distributor, get the facts on the firm’s financial strength and business practices.
+Whether you’re working through an adviser or directly through a distributor, get the facts on the firm’s financial strength and business practices.
 What is the company’s rating with third-party ratings agencies?
 Is it known for fair claims-paying practices?
 How reliable is its customer service?
 Dealing with a company that’s fair and financially sound may help save you from financial headaches in the long run.

 Educate yourself.
 Knowledge is power.
 The marketing materials and prospectus (if applicable) can be invaluable in determining whether the benefits offered by the product are worth the associated costs.
-But, if it’s not clearly spelled out, make sure to ask your financial adviser about any potential costs that might not be apparent.
+But if they're not clearly spelled out, make sure to ask your financial adviser about any potential costs that might not be apparent.
 The point here is to completely understand what you are paying for and how to utilize the benefits when you need them.

 Understand hidden costs.
-For some annuities, you need to be aware of other ways an annuity design can impact your performance.
+For some annuities, you need to be aware of other ways an annuity design can affect your performance.
 For example, index annuities may offer upside potential, but can actually cap the benefit of market performance.
 If an index annuity promises upside based on performance of the stock or bond market, ask whether there is an annual cap on how much your annuity can earn.

 Recent economic challenges have made it more important than ever to do your homework and comparison shop when it comes to major purchases.
 Buying an annuity should be no different.
 It’s easier to understand what you’re buying if you do your homework.